Grazen0/userlogin/README.md

 ## Contributing

+If you found the plugin useful, make sure to leave a star on the repo!
-If you found a bug or have a suggestion, feel free to [open an issue](https://github.com/ElCholoGamer/userlogin/issues/new).
+If you got a bug or a suggestion, feel free to
+[open an issue](https://github.com/ElCholoGamer/userlogin/issues/new).
 If you want to contribute directly to the plugin's source code, feel free to fork the repository and open a [pull request](https://github.com/ElCholoGamer/userlogin/pulls).
 (Make sure to follow the [contribution guidelines](/CONTRIBUTING.md)!)